What are the best Star Wars PC games?

 You can’t make a list of best Star Wars PC games without mentioning Knights of the Old Republic.
 Believe me, I’ve tried!
 KOTOR is truly both a fantastic RPG and a great Star Wars game.
 Knights of the Old Republic takes the classic pen, paper and D20 template and transfers it cohesively to a video game.
 BioWare’s MO is turning D&D into compelling video games and they would continue this when creating their own Space Opera RPG, Mass Effect.
 Star Wars runs deep in Mass Effect, with that early work in KOTOR forming the larger part of ME’s DNA.
 Telling a bold and ambitious story set thousands of years before A New Hope, KOTOR introduced elements of the Expanded Universe which are still held dear by a lot of Star Wars fans to this day.
 On any given Sunday you can fire up KOTOR and play the whole game through again, choosing different paths and discovering new story threads.

-There would be no “Five of the Best Star Wars PC Games” if for so long, these Star Wars games weren’t so consistently good.
+There would be no lists of best Star Wars PC games if for so long, these Star Wars games weren’t so consistently good.
 This is a dangerous time for us, when we will be tempted by the Dark Side of preordering.
 But it’s up to us as fans to demand more from our Star Wars games, before parting with our money.
 The future holds great things for Star Wars games, but it’s difficult to see.
 Always in motion is the future.